 Appropriateness of the metric for the problem

 Metrics are typically only defined for a specific class of problems, such as classification or regression.
 For a binary classification problem, several metrics characterize the correctness of the yes or no question that the model answers.
 An additional level of detail here is how often the model is correct for each class, the positive and negative classes.
 We will go in to detail on these metrics here.
 On the other hand, regression metrics are aimed at measuring how close a prediction is to the target quantity.
 If we are trying to predict the price of a house, how close did we come?
 Are we systematically over- or under-estimating?
-Are we getting the more expensive houses wrong but the cheaper ones, right?
+Are we getting the more expensive houses wrong but the cheaper ones right?
 There are many possible ways to look at regression metrics.

 Does the metric answer the business question?

 Whatever class of problem you are working on, there will be many choices for the metric.
 Which one is the right one?
 And even then, how do you know if a model is "good enough" in terms of the metric?
 At some level, this is a subjective question.
 However, we can be objective when we consider what the goal of the model is.
 In a business context, typical goals are to create profit or reduce loss.
 Ultimately, you need to unify your business question, which is often related to money in some way, and the metric you will use to judge your model.
 For example, in our credit default problem, is there a particularly high cost associated with not correctly identifying accounts that will default?
-Is this more important than correctly identifying accounts that won't default?
+Is this more important than potentially misclassifying some of the accounts that won't default?

 Later in the book, we'll incorporate the concept of relative costs and benefits of correct and incorrect classifications in our problem and conduct a financial analysis.
 First, we'll introduce you to the most common metrics used to assess predictive quality of binary classification models, the kind of models we need to build for our case study.